As we begin our 4th year, thank you!

 “Thank you Julia Greeley, you were a light for me when I could not see the way!’

-The words were like Sylvia Bailey herself -- spontaneous, spirited, luminous.
-Sylvia, a “graduate” of the Julia Greeley Home, was speaking at a 2015 workshop about her success.
-She had gone through Julia’s program and had achieved independence.
+The words are like Sylvia Bailey herself -- spontaneous, spirited, luminous.
+Sylvia graduated from the Julia Greeley Home program in 2014, and shortly afterwards spoke at a workshop about her success.
+The Julia Greeley program had helped her achieve independence.
 She was in her own apartment and managing her own life.